bcoin-org/bcoin/README.md

 ```

 Opcodes are in the form of their symbolic names, in lowercase, with the `OP_`
 prefixes removed.
-Pushdata ops are represented with Arrays.
+Pushdata ops are represented with Buffers.

 The above script could be redeemed with: